 When repairing a slate roof, the first step is to determine and address the cause of the damage.
 For example, if a rotting deck doesn’t support the tiles, we’ll repair the deck before replacing the materials.

 In some cases, a roofing issue may be due to aging.
 If your roof is at the end of its lifespan and you have to schedule regular repairs, a roof replacement may be more cost-effective over the long run, especially if you can get your insurance to pay for your roof replacement.

 As part of our repair service, we’ll select replacement tiles that match the exact color and size of the rest of your roof, ensuring a uniform look.

 Popular Slate Roofing Manufacturers

-At Maxx Roof, we aim to provide you with the best value while saving you unnecessary costs.
+We aim to provide you with the best value while saving you unnecessary costs.
 Before starting an installation or repair project, we’ll assess your roof structure to find the best solution for your needs and budget.